top of page

 Iconic Fatigue

-Iconic Fatigue is a project led by and working with people with lived experience of Chronic Fatigue, Long Covid and other energy limiting conditions.
-Underpinned by research and collaboration with Dr. Lucy Prodgers from the school of medicine at University of Leeds and supported by Leeds Cultural Institute.
+Iconic Fatigue is led by and works with people with lived experience of Chronic Fatigue, Long Covid and other energy limiting conditions.
+It is underpinned by academic research, and developed in collaboration with Dr. Lucy Prodgers from the School of Medicine at University of Leeds, supported by Leeds Cultural Institute.

 Credits